Dria: 2017– present: Logic, Meek Mill and solo career

 In 2017, Dria worked with Logic on his third album Everybody and contributed background and lead vocals to 5 records including the 7× platinum, Grammy nominated, "1-800-273-8255" by Logic ft.
 Alessia Cara and Khalid.
 The album has been certified RIAA Platinum.
 While doing vocal work for Lil Wayne's producer Streetrunner, Dria's background vocals were featured on "Shine" by Meek Mill and "Lamborghini Doors" by Rick Ross.

 Using vocals created by The Frontrunnaz from a vocal kit with S1 called "Voices" ft.
 The Frontrunnaz; Producer Jake One embedded Dria's vocals in the track to create "Money Dance" ft.
 The Dream.
 Using the same vocal kit, producer Supah Mario created "Wyclef Jean" for Young Thug.
 As of 2018, Dria is currently working on her own music.
 She released her first single independently, called "Brand New" on December 28, 2017.
 Dria was featured as a co-writer on a song called "Ladida" by Japanese Artist Kumi Koda, scheduled to be released in February 2018.

 Personal life

-Dria also known as Dria Thornton is a childhood friend with the tennis player Serena Williams.
-She is married to Christopher Thornton, who's also her business partner in The Frontrunnaz production team.
+Dria is a childhood friend of tennis player Serena Williams.
+She is married to Christopher Thornton, who is also her business partner in The Frontrunnaz production team.

 In late 2017, Dria was bridesmaid at Serena's wedding, along with Venus Williams.